Claudia Kahr

 Claudia Kahr (born 30 September 1955, in Graz) has been a judge at the Austrian Constitutional Court since 1999.
 Following law studies at the University of Graz, she received her Doctor of Law degree in 1978, and attended the College of Europe during the 1978–1979 academic year.
-She heads the board of directors of ASFINAG.
+From June 23, 2010, to December 15, 2017, Claudia Kahr also served as the chairwoman of the supervisory board of the state-owned ASFINAG Holding.